moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 1. Head over to [https://young-scrubland-22306.herokuapp.com](https://young-scrubland-22306.herokuapp.com).

 2. You may then either [create a new account](https://young-scrubland-22306.herokuapp.com/signup) or [log into](https://young-scrubland-22306.herokuapp.com/login) one of the existing accounts.
 For their respective credentials, see [point 9 of the Local installation](#account-credentials) above; they're identical.
-Beware however: the admin account is not intended to be a 'lawyer' account, but rather an account reserved for the IT-provider.
-Thus, this account will not be linked with any project and his past activity and projects will seem very dull.
-If you just want to look around, you should rather choose the `partner@test.dev` account.
+Please note however that the `admin@test.dev` account is not intended to be a 'lawyer' account, but rather an account reserved for the IT-provider.
+No project/activity/deadline data was seeded in relation to this account.
+If you log into this account, your dashboard will thus be empty by default.
+If you want to look around, you should rather choose the `partner@test.dev` account.

 3. Have fun.